flame-engine/flame/doc/camera_and_viewport.md

   );
 ```

-With the camera now created it, aware of the follow position and the world bounds it can now be
+Now that the camera is created and it is aware of both the world bounds and the position it should
-used to translate the canvas in the render method:
+follow, it can be used to translate the canvas in the render method:

 ```dart
   // ...